As a web application developer, I mostly work using

 check the documentation.
 You'll definitely love it.
 Even if you are not a

-developer then it'll not take much time to get the idea of this awesome
+Laravel developer then it'll not take much time to get the idea of this awesome

-framework for
+MVC framework for

-, but in case, you are a
+Node, but in case, you are a

-developer then this is a good option to play with because it's not new to you and you'll learnt it very easily.
+Laravel developer then this is a good option to play with because it's not new to you and you'll learnt it very easily.
 This framework follows the exact same application structure and the term

-Service Provider
+Service Provider and

-as well.
+IoC/Service Container as well.
 Also, the use of automatic dependency injection is available but it's slightly different here and it's okay.
 Also, it comes with migration feature and yes it has

 ace command line tool just like the